Skip to main content

 SessionStartSession opens (startup, resume, compact, clear)Loads prior learnings, recovers interrupted runs, emits tier guidance

-UserPromptSubmitBefore a user prompt when the active phase changesInjects phase-aware context reminders and up to 3 relevant learnings.
-Suppressed when phase has not changed — reducing emissions from 20–100 per session to 3–5.
+UserPromptSubmitBefore a user prompt when the active phase changesInjects phase-aware context reminders and up to 3 relevant learnings (score >= 0.7).
+Suppressed when the phase has not changed, so it fires only a few times per session instead of on every prompt.

-PreCompactBefore context window compactionSaves emergency checkpoint so progress survives compaction
+PreCompactBefore context window compactionSnapshots active run state so progress survives compaction

 SessionEndSession closes normallyWarns if trw_deliver was not called, preventing knowledge loss